 Hardly a house had escaped, and a large portion of them were ruined.
-The shells had fallen through the roofs and exploded inside, tearing every thing into pieces-bursting through the partitions and blowing out the windows.
+The shells had fallen through the American fleet saluting the castle at Vera Cruz.

+roofs and exploded inside, tearing every thing into pieces-bursting through the partitions and plowing out the windows.